 Dental assistants are part of the dental delivery healthcare team under the direct, personal supervision of a dentist.
-They perform a variety of support functions as allowed and determined by being either an unlicensed dental assistant or a New York State certified/registered/licensed dental assistant.
+They perform a variety of support functions as allowed and determined by being either an unlicensed dental assistant or a New York State licensed registered dental assistant.

-It’s important to note the distinction between an unlicensed dental assistant and a New York State certified/registered/licensed dental assistant:
+It’s important to note the distinction between an unlicensed dental assistant and a New York State licensed registered dental assistant:

 Unlicensed dental assistants may provide supportive services to a licensed dentist who is personally performing a service or procedure to a patient.
 The dentist must be physically present at the chairside and attending to the patient.
 An unlicensed dental assistant acts as an extra pair of hands for the dentist during procedures, performing tasks such as suctioning excess saliva, providing instruments, or holding a matrix strip or curing lamp while the dentist is practicing on the patient.
 This is often referred to as "four handed dentistry" and may only be performed while the dentist is physically attending to the patient with the dental assistant.